kovidgoyal/kitty/docs/overview.rst

 -----------------------

 |kitty| supports scrolling back to view history, just like most terminals.
 You
 can use either keyboard shortcuts or the mouse scroll wheel to do so.
-However,
+While you are browsing the scrollback a :opt:`small indicator <scrollback_indicator_opacity>` is displayed along the right edge of the window to show how far back you are.

-|kitty| has an extra, neat feature.
-Sometimes you need to explore the scrollback
-buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |kitty| allows you to do this by pressing the :sc:`show_scrollback` shortcut, which will open the scrollback buffer in
+However, |kitty| has an extra, neat feature.
+Sometimes you need to explore the scrollback buffer in more detail, maybe search for some text or refer to it side-by-side while typing in a follow-up command. |kitty| allows you to do this by pressing the :sc:`show_scrollback` shortcut, which will open the scrollback buffer in